 The federal and most state whistleblower laws pay whistleblowers a percentage of any monies recovered by the government.
 If you have information about fraud, speak with an experienced whistleblower lawyer today.
 Learn your rights and the risks associated with becoming a whistleblower.
 (A recent survey says 19% of people who file whistleblower claims suffer retaliation.
 Depending on the industry, we think that number is unfortunately higher.)

 Need more information or want to become a whistleblower?
+Visit our food service whistleblower page.
+Ready to see if you have a case?
 Give us a call.
-For more information contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+For more information contact attorney Brian Mahany at or by telephone at (direct).
 All inquiries protected by the attorney – client privilege and kept strictly confidential.

 MahanyLaw – America’s Whistleblower Lawyers